Dreaming381/Latios-Framework/Documentation~/Myri Audio/Getting Started.md

 over to the mixing thread with each update.
 If the main thread were to stall, the mixing thread will eventually run out of samples and audio will cut out.

-The *Audio Frames Per Update* controls the number of audio frames Myri will compute and send to the mixing thread per update.
+The *Safety Audio Frames* controls the number of extra audio frames Myri will compute and send to the mixing thread per update.
 Higher values decrease the chance of the mixing thread being starved but require more computational power.